Smart load

 Control Mode

-On the device interface, click the Smart Home Device you want to configure to set the Smart load control mode.
+On the device interface, click the Smart load you want to configure to set the Smart load control mode.

 No.